offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

       restartPolicy: OnFailure
 ```

-The example job attempts to runs 10 pods to successful completion, keeping up to 5 concurrently running at any one time.
+The example job  10 pods to successful completion, keeping up to 5 concurrently running at any one time.
 If a pod fails, the job will retry it up to 4 times before failing the job entirely.
 Similarly, the job itself runs no more than 99 seconds before failing entirely.

 Common gotchas with jobs: